-- 4 Replace the memory module slot cover and secure it using the screw. - 5 Re-insert the main battery.
-For more information on inserting the main battery, see "Inserting a charged battery" on page 88. - 6 Turn the computer right side up.
+- 4 Replace the memory module slot cover and secure it using the screw(s). - 5 Re-insert the battery.
+For more information on inserting the battery, see "Inserting a charged battery" on page 95. - 6 Turn the computer right side up.
 Make sure to remove the soft cloth from the work surface before restarting the computer.

-Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is turned on or when an AC adaptor is connected to a power outlet (even if your computer is in Sleep mode).
-In this condition, observe the following:

-- Never cover your computer or AC adaptor with any object. - Never place your computer or AC adaptor near a heat source, such as an electric blanket or heater. - Never cover or block the air vents including those located at the underside of the computer. - Always operate your computer on a hard flat surface.
-Using your computer on a carpet or other soft material can block the vents located at the underside of the computer.

-Overheating your computer or AC adaptor could cause system failure, computer or AC adaptor damage or a fire, possibly resulting in serious injury.

-- 7 Reconnect the cables. - 8 Restart the computer.
+Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is turn on or when an AC adaptor is connected to a power outlet (even if you computer is in Sleep mode).
+In this condition, observe the following: Never cover your computer or AC adaptor with any object.
+Never place your computer or AC adaptor near a heat such as an electric blanket or heater.
+Never cover or block the air vents including those locat underside of the computer.
+Always operate your computer on a hard flat surface.
+U computer on a carpet or other soft material can block to located at the underside of the computer.
+Overheating your computer or AC adaptor could cause system failure, computer or AC adaptor damage or a fire, possibly res in serious injury.
+7 R Reconnect the cables. , 1 8 R estart the computer.
 TECHNICAL NOTE: You must have at least one memory module installed for the computer to work.